 Your ORCID identifier can be tied to your Pure profile.
 If yours is not displaying in Pure, contact the Pure team with your ORCID identifier.

 You may also wish to link your ORCID identifier to your Penn State login for ease of management.

 If you maintain a personal or laboratory website, it can be included in your Pure profile if it meets certain requirements.

 Individual websites should be created using the sites.psu.edu platform and must use one of the Penn State themes provided.
-The site must include a link to your department’s central web presence in the main navigation menu.
+The site must include a link to your department’s central web presence, and to your Pure profile, in the main navigation menu.
 Two users from the College’s Web Solutions team must be added as administrators.

 Alternatively, investigators may include a link to their department or institute’s central web presence instead of a personal page.